The Ultimate Sri Lanka Travel Guide: What to See, Know and Do

 They’re exceptionally intelligent, emotional animals and this training is extremely damaging and traumatising.

-Although this is a centuries old traditional in Sri Lanka and many parts of the world, modernity, morals and ethics mean this practice is no longer justified or applicable.
+Although this is a centuries-old traditional in Sri Lanka and many parts of the world, modernity, morals and ethics mean this practice is no longer justified or applicable.

 The best way to enjoy animals within their natural habitat is via a quintessential Sri Lankan safari experience - sure it’s not the most quiet option, but at least it’s not possible to physically and mentally abuse a Jeep.